brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - We should define a desired state
-- We reach this state by meeting small well defined goals, to keep us motivated
+- We reach this state by creating small well defined goals, to keep us motivated
 - While we watch for red flags
 - A Delivery Platform is a constant work in progress
-- No real end goal, but define a moving target 'desired state'
+- There is no real end goal, but rather a moving target 'desired state'
 - If it stops changing it's not done, it's dying
 :::